vijaythapa333/gre-gmat-test-preparation-system/README.md

 1. Take Exams (Username & Password provided by Admin)
 2. After login, Student will see the "Rules for Taking Exam"
+3. After the exam is completed, you will get the results immediately and can also check the detail result view **(*You can see the answers you've selected to the questions and can also see the reason for that answer to be right.*).**

 **Rules are**
 1. Once you click on "Take Exam" button, the exam will begin and count down begins